sarasteh/sql-challenge/README.md

 # sql-challenge
 ---

-In this challenge, I do the data analysis about people whom a company employed during the 1980s and 1990s.
-I designed the tables to hold the data from the CSV files (inside the data folder), import the CSV files into a SQL database*(data modeling, data engineering)*, and then analyze the data to answer the questions (Employee_db_queries.sql).
-Employee database diagram has been shown in the following.
-Data types were selected according to the types specified in the csv files.
+In this challenge, I did the data analysis about people whom a company employed during the 1980s and 1990s.
+I designed the tables to hold the data from the CSV files (inside the data folder), imported the CSV files into a SQL database *(data modeling, data engineering)* , and then analyzed the data to answer the questions (Employee_db_queries.sql).
+Employee database diagram was shown in the following.
+Data types were selected according to the types specified in the CSV files.

 > Employee Database Diagram

 ![Employee Database Diagram](/EmployeeSQL/Employee_schema.png)

 > Employee Database Tables

 ``` sql

 CREATE TABLE "departments" (